-Your Salary
+Your salary

-This is a permanent, full time post, however flexible working arrangements will also be actively be considered.
+This is a permanent, full-time post, however flexible working arrangements will also be actively considered.
 The salary will be in the region of £72,133 per annum, this salary is currently under review.
+If you are successful, you will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).

-Your Pension
+Your pension

-If you are successful you will be employed by the Utility Regulator as a civil servant and as such will be automatically enrolled into the Northern Ireland Civil Service pension arrangements.
-Employer's contribution for this salary range is 34%.
+If you are successful, you will be employed by the Utility Regulator as a civil servant and as such will be automatically enrolled into the Northern Ireland Civil Service pension arrangements.
+Employer's contribution for this salary range is 34.2%.
 This is a generous, defined benefit type pension scheme.
 Information about pensions can be found at www.finance-ni.gov.uk/topics/working-northern-ireland-civil-service/civil-service-pensions-ni